AliceO2Group/AliceO2/Framework/Core/README.md

 `ChannelConfigurationPolicy::modifyOutput` will be invoked passing the input and output channel associated to the two devices, giving the opportunity to modify the matching channels.

+## Customizing workflows creation (WIP)

+Sometimes it's handy to customise or generalise the workflow creation based on external inputs.
+For example you might want to change the number of workers for a given task or disable part of the topology if a given detector should not be enabled.

+This can be done by implementing the function:

+    customise(std::vector<o2::framework::ConfigParamSpec> &workflowOptions)

+**before** including the `Framework/runDataProcessing.h` (this will most likely change in the future).
+Each ConfigParamSpec will be added to the configuration mechanism (e.g. the command line options) allowing you to modify them.
+Such options will then be made available at workflow creation time via the `ConfigContext` passed to the `defineDataProcessing` function, using the `ConfigContext::options()` getter.

 ## Current Demonstrator (WIP)